a3kov/pyramid_sqlalchemy_sessions/docs/config.rst

     Default: ``session``

 cookie_max_age : int or None
-    How long the browser will store the cookie.
+    How long the browser will store the cookie. ``None`` is for non-persistent cookie.
-    (non-persistent cookie).
     See :doc:`webob:index` and :rfc:`6265` for details.

     Default: ``None``